 However, when the Light Up Your Life Tri-Community Palliative Care Hospice Society from Stony Plain shared their phenomenal fundraising success, we wondered, “Wow – how do they do it?”

-So, we asked, and here is the first of four blogs in which their Board chair, Linda McCreath, generously shares their journey and proven tips in fundraising for hospice palliative care.
+So, we asked, and here is the first of four articles in which their Board chair, Linda McCreath, generously shares their journey and proven tips in fundraising for hospice palliative care.
 Thanks, Linda!

 A Message from the Light Up Your Life Tri-Community Palliative Care Hospice Society